Posted at: 12:29 PM on 26 September 2011 by Muhimbi

 Installation of this software is optional and only required if you intend to carry out any PDF/A post processing.
 The steps are as follows:

-- If not already installed, install the Muhimbi PDF Converter for SharePoint version 5.2 or newer.
+1. If not already installed, install the Muhimbi PDF Converter for SharePoint (or PDF Converter Services) version 5.2 or newer.
+(7.0 for PDF/A2b support)

-- Download the latest GPL Release from the Ghostscript website.
+2. Download the latest GPL Release from the Ghostscript website.
 Depending on your hardware and operating system you will need to download either the 32 or 64 bit version.
-Muhimbi has tested the PDF/A post processing with version 9.04.
+Muhimbi has tested the PDF/A1b post processing with versions 9.04 and later.
+PDF/A2b requires Ghostscript 9.06 or later.

-If you don’t directly interact with Muhimbi’s Web Services interface, but rather use the SharePoint Front End functionality that comes with the PDF Converter for SharePoint, e.g. workflow activities or manual PDF Conversion, then you MUST set the ForcePDFProfile configuration value to PDF_A1B.
+If you don’t directly interact with Muhimbi’s Web Services interface, but rather use the SharePoint Front End functionality that comes with the PDF Converter for SharePoint, e.g. workflow activities or manual PDF Conversion, then you MUST set the ForcePDFProfile configuration value to PDF_A1B or PDF_A2B.
 Please note that that this is a global switch that forces all functionality provided by our product to output in PDF/A format.
 This may have side effects when applying PDF Security.
-In the future we will provide more granular support for those customers who rely on the SharePoint facilities that come with our products.
+When using SharePoint Workflows you can also specify the PDF Profile on a conversion by conversion basis, see this post.

 Sample code to convert PDF Documents to PDF/A using our web services interface can be found here.
 If you don’t wish to use Ghostscript, or if your organisation already uses a different PDF to PDF/A converter that you wish to integrate with, then please contact us.